<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 The PRIP cannot be commenced until age 55.
 You may also encounter age penalties, which are about 5% per year prior to age 60, if you work until at least 55.
 These penalties can be even more costly if you leave the company prior to age 55.

-If you are considering a lump-sum on this pension plan, it is very important to pay attention to interest rates as you approach retirement.
-Interest rates on this plan change quarterly and have a negative correlation with the lump-sum payout.
-Explained another way, rising interest rates will typically reduce the value of your lump-sum.
+If you are considering a lump sum payment from this pension plan, it is very important to pay attention to interest rates as you approach retirement.
+Interest rates on this plan change quarterly and have a negative correlation with the lump sum payout.
+Explained another way, rising interest rates will typically reduce the value of your lump sum.
 The interest rates that are used in this calculation are the Corporate Bond Segment Rates as well as the GATT rate (30-year Treasury), which impact different segments of your career.
-ConocoPhillips will use the average interest rates of the fourth month prior to the quarter you commence your benefit, which can be helpful in timing the election of your benefit to maximize the lump-sum payout.
+ConocoPhillips will use the average interest rates of the fourth month prior to the quarter you commence your benefit, which can be helpful in timing the election of your benefit to help maximize the lump sum payout.

 How to Calculate Your Monthly Benefit under the PRIP

-Final Average Earnings (FAE) = The monthly average of your highest 3 consecutive years of annual earnings out of the last 11 calendar years.
+Final Average Earnings (FAE) = The monthly average of your highest three consecutive years of annual earnings out of the last 11 calendar years.

 Credited Service (CS) = The number of months you have been participating in the Title I plan.
 Limited to 576 credits in Final Average Earnings Subtotal; limited to 400 credits in Social Security Offset.